 Edinburgh is a national transport hub with extensive rail links throughout the UK, numerous direct scheduled flights from major airports both in the UK and overseas, and an excellent road network.

-If you choose to travel by air, Edinburgh Airport is only 8 miles (12km) from Edinburgh city centre with frequent connecting services by Airlink bus, tram or taxi and a journey time of approximately 30 minutes.
+If you choose to travel by air, Edinburgh Airport is only 8 miles (12km) from Edinburgh city centre with frequent connecting services by Airlink bus, tram or taxi with a journey time of approximately 30 minutes.

 For passengers who might need a little extra assistance, Edinburgh Airport has introduced a Travelling with Additional Needs toolkit to make the journey through the airport as easy and stress-free as possible.